gcaeirodias/GT-seq_filters/README.md

 # GT-seq_filters
-GT-seq_filters is a series of shell scripts used to identify loci from reduced representation sequencing methods compatible with the preparation of Genotyping-in-Thousands by sequencing (GT-seq) libraries.
+GT-seq_filters is a series of shell scripts used to identify loci from RADseq data compatible with the preparation of Genotyping-in-Thousands by sequencing (GT-seq) libraries.
+Also one script is provided to create an input file for [primer3](https://github.com/primer3-org/primer3) for further primer design for GT-seq.
 Bellow is a description of each script.
 Each script is presented in the order it should be used since each script uses the output of the previous script.

 ## Required tools
 - bedtools